top of page

 A short family friendly guide to visiting Sandham Memorial Chapel with Autistic Children

-THE LIVING RAINFOREST: Family friendly experience for autistic kids (Newbury)
+THE LIVING RAINFOREST: A fun family experience for autistic kids (Newbury)

 A family guide to visiting the Living Rainforest with autistic children.
 Discover this magical world of mini beast and reptiles!